erdelp/drawing-app/README.md

 # Drawing App

-A full-stack drawing application built with React, Node.js, Express, and TypeScript.
+A full-stack drawing application built with Next.js, Node.js, Express, and TypeScript.
 Users can create drawings on an HTML5 canvas and save them to view in a gallery.

 ## Features